Emergent structure and dynamics of tropical forest-grassland landscapes: Results

 \subsection{The FGBA probabilistic cellular automaton}

-The FGBA probabilistic cellular automaton (adapted from \citep{Hebert-Dufresne2018} -- see Methods) models the stochastic dynamics of tropical vegetation and fire on a square lattice and in continuous time.
-The key empirical facts of tropical forest and fire dynamics captured by the FGBA automaton are: (\emph{i}) fires only naturally ignite in grasslands but they can spread into forest, (\emph{ii}) fires spread faster in grassland than in forest, such that forests suppress fires, albeit imperfectly, (\emph{iii}) forest dynamics occurs on a \emph{strongly separated time scale} from fire spread and grass regrowth.
+The FGBA probabilistic cellular automaton (adapted from \citep{Hebert-Dufresne2018} -- see \cref{fig:FGBAplots} and Methods) models the stochastic dynamics of tropical vegetation and fire on a square lattice and in continuous time.
+The key empirical facts of tropical forest and fire dynamics captured by the FGBA automaton are: (\emph{i}) fires only naturally ignite in grasslands but they can spread into forest, (\emph{ii}) fires spread more easily in grassland than in forest, such that forests suppress fires, albeit imperfectly, (\emph{iii}) forest dynamics occur on a strongly separated timescale from fire spread and grass regrowth.